 An independent publishing company founded in 1978, Brookes has been the premier publisher of practical, research-based resources that support children’s healthy development and boost the learning and success of all people, with and without disabilities.
 We’ve been with you every step of the way, partnering with experts in the field to bring you cutting-edge research and real-world strategies that support diverse learners from birth to adulthood.

-As we celebrate our 40th anniversary and look ahead to our future, we’re honoring our past with this timeline of highlights.
+As we celebrate more than four decades of Brookes history and look ahead to our future, we’re honoring our past with this timeline of highlights.
 Take a journey through key events, titles, and milestones in Brookes history—starting with some of our most exciting recent developments.

 Groundbreaking inclusion titles from pioneers and fresh voices